pascholynx/myFirstAltSchoolProject/README.md

 # myFirstAltSchoolProject
 This is an assignment.
 My First Project.
-I did this project with so help from google.
+I did this project with some help from google.